codefresh-io/cap-docs.codefresh.io/_docs/testing/security-scanning.md

 * [Twistlock](https://codefresh.io/steps/step/twistlock){:target="\_blank"}
 * [WhiteSource](https://codefresh.io/steps/step/whitesource){:target="\_blank"}

-You can find more integrations as are added in the [plugin directory](https://codefresh.io/steps/){:target="\_blank"}.
+You can find more integrations as they are added in the [plugin directory](https://codefresh.io/steps/){:target="\_blank"}.

 ## Security scanning strategies

 Because you can insert a scanning step anywhere in your pipeline, you have great flexibility on when to start a security scan.
 Common strategies are:

-1. Scanning the source code before being packaged in a Container
+1. Scanning the source code before being packaged in a container
 1. Scanning a container before being stored in a registry
 1. Scanning a container before being deployed to production
 1. A combination of the above

 Here is an example pipeline that scans a Docker image:
 * With [Aqua](https://www.aquasec.com/){:target="\_blank"} after being pushed to the [default Docker registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/#the-default-registry)